foldda/charian/README.md

 # Afterword: The Big Picture

-Here let's talk about why we developed Charian and RDA whilst there are already many XML/JSON-based data serialization and transport solutions.
+Why do we need Charian and RDA while there are already many XML/JSON-based data serialization and transport solutions?

 ## The problem - schema-based data exchange

-Independent programs, such as a browser-hosted app and a Web server, or an IoT device and a control console, typically execute on separate computer environments but often need to communicate with each other in a collaborative distributed solution.
-Exchanging data between independent programs is normally complicated and requires extra effort, especially when they are developed and maintained by different parties.
-The conventional approach for cross-program data exchange typically involves building an ad hoc, dedicated pipeline connecting the communicating parties, which need to 'agree’ on a data structure (i.e. a schema).
+Independent programs, such as a browser-hosted app and a Web server, or an IoT device and a control console, often need to communicate with each other to form a collaborative distributed solution.
+Exchanging data in such cases is normally complicated and requires extra effort because of the implied diversity and uncertainty - the programs can have a different design, be written in different languages, execute in separate computer environments, and can be developed and maintained by different parties.
+The conventional approach for cross-program data exchange typically involves building a dedicated pipeline connecting the communicating parties and having an 'agreed' format (i.e. a schema) for the data exchange.

 <div align='center'>
 <img src='img/Pre-Charian-data-transport.png' width='550' align='center'>